elabftw/elabdoc/doc/how-to-update.rst

 Minified files
 --------------

 The minified files are not tracked by git anymore.
 This means you'll need to build them before the installation can work.
 For that you'll need to install `yarn <https://yarnpkg.com/en/docs/install>`_.
-Once `yarn` is installed on your system, issue these two commands:
+Once `yarn` is installed on your system, issue these two commands from the elabftw directory:

 .. code-block:: bash